Last updated - March 23, 2018

 Updates are something you can’t avoid while working in a WordPress WooCommerce environment.
 It is crucial for WordPress and WooCommerce to come up with regular updates that include bug fixes, conflict resolutions and most importantly, security enhancements.
 Most of the related themes and extensions in the community will also follow suit and update.
 And naturally, you will need to make your store up-to-date as well.

-The process of update on WordPress, as you know, is quite simple.
+The process of the update on WordPress, as you know, is quite simple.
 With the simple click of a button, you can update a software.
 But the possible hassles that might follow it is what discourages many WooCommerce store owners from clicking that ‘update’ button.
 It is quite important for these “reluctant updaters” to know that updates are vital for the sustained functioning of your WooCommerce store.
 If you ignore to update themes and plugins, on your store, sooner or later it will reflect on the customer experience of your store.

 An outdated site can be vulnerable to security threats